 Special Status Species: The AFRC initially queried the USFWS Information for Planning and Consultation (IPaC) database to identify federally listed threatened and endangered (T&E) species with the potential to occur within the Proposed Action Area.
 IPaC identified two endangered species: the northern long-eared bat (NLEB, Myotis septentrionalis) and the Indiana bat (Myotis sodalis).
-In addition, IPaC identified the monarch butterfly (Danaus plexippus), which is a candidate species (USFWS, 2024).
+In addition, IPaC identified the monarch butterfly (Danaus plexippus), which was recently proposed for federal listing4 as a threatened species in December 2024 (USFWS, 2024).
 No critical habitat was identified in the Proposed Action Area.